learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/C#.md

 ### Asynchronous Programming and Concurrency

-C# was actually the first major language to use the now ubiquitous async and await keywords (which many mistakenly believe originated in JavaScript).
+C# was actually the first major language to use the now ubiquitous `async` and `await` keywords (which many mistakenly believe originated in JavaScript).
 The language has excellent support for both asynchronous and synchronous concurrency models.
 Many APIs are available with varying levels of customization exposed to the developer.
 These pieces of syntactic sugar provide the developer with many options for asynchronous concurrent programming.

-For basic control over threads and synchronous threading, the System.Threading namespace is available.
+For basic control over threads and synchronous threading, the `System.Threading` namespace is available.
 This namespace provides options to spawn and synchronize new threads, and also provides a variety of synchronization primitives like locks and monitors.

 C# also has a variety of APIs for thread-safe collections, and pre-built abstractions implementing common synchronous threading patterns.
-For instance, the Systems.Threading.Tasks.Parallel class contains static methods for concurrently processing collections, and the System.Collections.Concurrent namespace contains classes such as ConcurrentBag—a thread safe implementation of a set data structure.
+For instance, the `Systems.Threading.Tasks.Parallel` class contains static methods for concurrently processing collections, and the System.Collections.Concurrent namespace contains classes such as `ConcurrentBag` — a thread safe implementation of a set data structure.

-Read more about asynchronous programming in C# here, threading here, and parallel programming in C# here.
+Read more about asynchronous programming in C# [here](https://learn.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/), threading [here](https://learn.microsoft.com/en-us/dotnet/standard/threading/managed-threading-basics), and parallel programming in C# [here](https://learn.microsoft.com/en-us/dotnet/standard/parallel-programming/).

 ### Properties